Return To Home Page

 ii.
 LOURIANNE STERLING.

-15. LISA8 WARE (ALLAN PARKER7, JACK ALLEN6, MARY ELIZABETH5 MCMILLIAN, MARY MOLLIE4 REYNOLDS, HARTWELL STAIN3, HENRY B.2, HENRY1) She married DON SCHMITT
+19. LISA WARE (ALLAN PARKER7, JACK ALLEN6, MARY ELIZABETH5 MCMILLIAN, MARY MOLLIE4 REYNOLDS, HARTWELL STAIN3, HENRY B.2, HENRY1) She married DON SCHMITT.

-Child of LISA WARE and DON SCHMITT is:
+Child of LISA WARE and DON SCHMITT are:

 We welcome your comments boreyed@yahoo.com